 - 32 Develop strategies for developing partnerships and institutional capacity, to facilitate a more systematic approach in both areas.
-Establish explicit time-bound targets and exit strategies for the progressive transfer of responsibilities and resources to enable local partners to sustainably take on a research or innovation area for themselves. - development partnerships to fill knowledge and skill gaps in research processes and innovation webs, enabling CGIAR to focus on its own strengths and areas of comparative advantage.
+Establish explicit time-bound targets and exit strategies for the progressive transfer of responsibilities and resources to enable local partners to sustainably take on a research or innovation area for themselves. - 33 Draw on CGIAR's value as a broker of networked actions by making greater use of research and development partnerships to fill knowledge and skill gaps in research processes and innovation webs, enabling CGIAR to focus on its own strengths and areas of comparative advantage.
 These partnerships, including South-South partnerships, should include the private sector throughout the food system, non-CGIAR ARIs, small and medium-sized enterprises, and civil society organizations (CSOs), to help scaleup innovations, value addition, and market access.
 Facilitate partnerships linking non-CGIAR ARIs to local and national partners for collaborative research and capacity development in new initiatives.
 Explore opportunities for CGIAR programs to contribute productively to national development agendas, foster synergies, and reduce duplication of effort.
 For example, the GENEBANK and Excellence in Breeding (EiB) platforms were established as service providers to CGIAR but have the potential to strengthen genetic conservation and use and advanced breeding capabilities in national systems.